(photograph by Andrew Buchanan)

 Useful online resources and bibliography can be found on this page (right) and will be updated periodically.

 Places are limited.
 Students not enrolled in the Renaissance Centre pay £25 per course at the beginning of term.
-To apply to join either of these classes, please contact the Centre administrator on firstname.lastname@example.org or sign up via SkillsForge.
+To apply to join this class, please complete the application form here, or for other enquiries, contact the Centre administrator on firstname.lastname@example.org

 Early Modern English Palaeography: